Action & Adventure

 The nearby Ogawamine area includes several notable mountains.
 Kasatori, Ogawamine, Mikawamine, and Ubahodo all reach heights of between 900 and 1,500 meters.
 In spring, the mountains are carpeted with the bold magenta rhododendron flowers.
 On a clear day, you can see Mt.
 Ishizuchi and the Sata Peninsula nearby.

-In the midst of the Karst's Highlands sits the Tengusou Hotel and Mezuroso Cottages.
+In the midst of the Karst's Highlands sits the Hoshifuru Village Tengu (formerly Tenguso) and Mezuroso Cottages.
 Taste the flavors of the mountains, such as pheasant and wild boar served alongside the best of seasonal produce.

-Their outdoor onsen, which looks over the Pacific and the Ishizuchi mountains, is the perfect place to unwind after a long day of hiking.
+Hoshifuru Village Tengu has a large bath which looks over the Pacific and the Ishizuchi mountains, and is the perfect place to unwind after a long day of hiking.
 At Mezuroso, try amago, a red spotted masu trout from the nearby rivers of Kumakogen, cooked on an outdoor charcoal fire.
 Both accommodations also have campsites.

 Starlight, waterfalls and fairytale villages